-The Mint has no official explanation for how it came to be, but the lucky owner managed to flog the coin for roughly £1,400!
+The Mint has no official explanation for how it came to be.
+The lucky owner managed to flog the coin for roughly £1,400!

-It isn’t the only “silver” 2p coin to be discovered either, so make sure you keep hold of any coins that you may think are “fakes” just in case they’re quite the opposite.
+It isn’t the only “silver” 2p coin to be discovered either.
+Make sure you keep hold of any coins that you may think are “fakes”.

-Out of all the 29 coins in the set, the best 50p coin to look out for is the original aquatic coin before it was redesigned to have clearer face.
+Of all the 29 coins in the set, the best 50p to look out for is the original aquatic coin.
+Itt was redesigned to have clearer face.

 Only 600 were ever released before it was changed, making it valuable enough to be sold for up £3,000.
 However, with such a small number made into circulation it is extremely unlikely you’ll receive one with your change anymore.